Gabion Walls In Landscaping

 - How long do gabion walls last?
 Depending on the quality of the weld mesh gabion boxes and the environmental conditions, it has a typical lifespan of 50-100 years.

-At Ocean Geosynthetics, the weld mesh gabions have just the right wire thickness, tensile strength, and elongation to suit any landscaping or gabion retaining wall projects.
+At Ocean Geosynthetics, the weld mesh Gabion Walls In Landscaping have just the right wire thickness, tensile strength, and elongation to suit any landscaping or gabion retaining wall projects.
 Use them as gabion baskets, gabion mattresses, gabion sacks, gabion wire mesh, or as decorative elements; the possibilities are truly endless.
-Feel free to discuss your project, and our team of experts will be happy to suggest the right gabion product.
+Feel free to discuss your project, and our team of experts will be happy to suggest the right Gabion product.